-The morning bulletin will be sent out daily by Kristi Davidson and will include staff absences, substitutes in the building, and daily news and notes.
+The morning bulletin will be sent out daily by the Office Manager and will include information about teachers and staff that are out, substitutes in the building, and morning staff announcements.

 Email

 Email is considered a central form of communication in the Everett Public Schools.
 "All messages on the Everett Public Schools email system are considered to be Public Records.
 No privacy is guaranteed for any message sent on this system.
 Never send a message that you would not want to see appear in the newspaper, court records, etc. Email is also filtered for key words to identify unwanted threats, hate mail, etc. If you have private messages to send, you should use another communication system."
 (Information Systems Training Document, 2003)